-Groundwater elevation data for the Deep Aquifer were plotted on two separate maps for Spring and Fall of 2010 and hand-contoured.
-Groundwater elevation contours were constructed for both Spring and Fall of 2010 so that high and low groundwater conditions could be analyzed (Figure 6-5, Figure 6-6).
+Groundwater elevation data for the deep aquifers were plotted on separate maps for Spring and Fall of 2013 and contoured by hand.
+Groundwater elevation contours were constructed for both Spring and Fall of 2013 so that high and low groundwater conditions could be analyzed (Figure 6-5, Figure 6-6).